The best shoes for hiking? They’re definitely not hiking boots

 Start walking barefoot safely

-For barefoot beginners, we’ve prepared the Comfort series, which will protect you until you’re used to a natural stride.
-A special foam insole or a cushioned outsole will have you feeling like you’re stepping on moss.
+For barefoot beginners, we’ve prepared the Comfort series, which will protect you until you’re used to a natural stride. special foam insole or a cushioned outsole will have you feeling like you’re stepping on moss.

 Come have a look at your new favorite hiking shoes.